Rate this page:

 Macros enable you to integrate other systems into Confluence, either your own services or others that are available via APIs.
 Your macro may integrate aspects of a service's experience within a Confluence page, or create an experience that accesses the service's API.

 You can use macros to create content that meets a specialized use case.
 This could be content that's difficult or impossible for users to create using default types of content available in the Confluence editor.

 Macros can display content contained within the macro itself, known as the 'macro body'.
-For example, the chart macro that's built in to Confluence uses data in a table in the macro body to display a chart.
-Confluence renders the macro as a container in the editor, which users can add data to that the macro will display.
+For example, the chart macro that's built into Confluence uses data in a table in the macro body to display a chart.
+In the editor, Confluence renders the macro as a container where users can add data for the macro to display.

 When creating your macro you need to decide between a dynamic macro and a static macro.
 Dynamic macros are rendered asynchronously within an iframe.
 Static macros are rendered synchronously.